Hal Jackman: Life and career

-Jackman was educated at Pickering College, the University of Toronto Schools, Upper Canada College (where he was a member of Jackson's House), the University of Toronto Faculty of Law, and the London School of Economics.
+Jackman was educated at Pickering College, the University of Toronto Schools, Upper Canada College (where he was a member of Jackson's House), the University of Toronto Faculty of Law (now named in his honour), and the London School of Economics.
 He was also a member of Phi Gamma Delta Delta fraternity, Tau Kappa Chapter, during his time at the University of Toronto.

 He was the chairman of the board of National Trust Company and The Empire Life Insurance Company, businesses primarily owned and controlled by his family.
 In 1964, he married Maruja Trinidad Duncan.

 Jackman was the Progressive Conservative candidate in the Toronto riding of Rosedale, which had been previously held by his father, in the 1963, 1965 and 1974 Canadian federal elections.
 He lost on all three occasions to Liberal Donald Stovel Macdonald.

 Jackman was a longtime fundraiser for the Progressive Conservatives, and he became a supporter of the Canadian Alliance when it was formed prior to the 2000 election.
 He was also an advocate of the Unite the Right movement, which resulted in the creation of the Conservative Party of Canada.